 - Hong Kong Dollars – HKD

 - Swiss Franc – CHF

-Note that as of April 13, 2018, you will no longer be able to reload Canadian Dollars directly onto your AC conversion card.
+Note that you are no able to reload Canadian Dollars directly onto your AC conversion card.

 The obvious benefit of the CIBC AC Conversion Card (referral link) is the fact that it’s a single card that allows you to store multiple currencies.
 You can move the funds around as you please, so you’re never stuck with a single currency.
 Since you pay the exchange when you load your cards with funds, you do not pay any foreign transaction fees when you make your charges.